Skip to content

 Financial Aid and Teaching Assistantships

-The Department of Economics awards teaching assistantships and endeavors to provide research assistantships and other types of funding for as many students as possible.
+The Department of Economics awards teaching assistantships to all admitted doctoral students and endeavors to provide research assistantships and other types of funding for as many doctoral students as possible.
 Graduate students are also eligible for fellowships offered by the University.
-Applicants without either departmental funding or personal financial support sufficient to complete the program are discouraged from enrolling.
+Applicants without either departmental funding or personal financial support sufficient to complete the PhD program are discouraged from enrolling.

 The Economics Department offers a teaching assistantship to 4-6 incoming PhD students per year.
-This teaching assistantship is compensated with a stipend of $25,000 (for the 2023-2024 academic year) and participation in the University's Tuition Benefit Program, which offers full tuition and 100% subsidized health insurance (per the policies found here and here).
-Applicants who indicate that they are interested in funding are automatically considered for a teaching assistantship.
+This teaching assistantship is compensated with a stipend of $26,000 (for the 2024-2025 academic year) and participation in the University's Tuition Benefit Program, which offers full tuition and 100% subsidized health insurance (per the policies found here and here).
+Applicants are automatically considered for a teaching assistantship.

 PhD students who accept a teaching assistantship are expected to work no more than 20 hours per week during Fall and Spring semesters on assignments such as: